stolk/ThreadTracer/README.md

 Start the Google Chrome browser, and in the URL bar, type ```chrome://tracing``` and then load the genererated threadtracer.json file.

 ![screenshot](https://pbs.twimg.com/media/DNWrAKnVQAMaSiw.png)

+Note that for the highlighted task, the detail view show that the thread got interrupted once preemptively, which causes it to run on a CPU core for only 48% of the time that the task took to complete.